PulteGroup Inc.'s (PHM) Stock: A Long-Term Performance Analysis

 Is It Worth Investing in PulteGroup Inc. (NYSE: PHM) Right Now?

-PulteGroup Inc. (NYSE: PHM) has a higher price-to-earnings ratio of 5.81x compared to its average ratio, and the 36-month beta value for PHM is at 1.34.
+PulteGroup Inc. (NYSE: PHM) has a higher price-to-earnings ratio of 5.85x compared to its average ratio,, and the 36-month beta value for PHM is at 1.34.
 Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored